Daniel Nelson’s music has often been lauded for its rich rhythmic energy and colourful orchestration. He has written

 mainly orchestral music, but has also had much success with his works for the dance stage and the opera stage.

 Search for works in catalogue »

-In 2015, Daniel Nelson received the Carin Malmlöf-Forssling Prize in Composition from the Royal Swedish Academy of Music.
+In 2015, Nelson received the Carin Malmlöf-Forssling Prize in Composition from the Royal Swedish Academy of Music.

 He holds degrees from the Peabody Conservatory of Music (BM, 1989) and the University of Chicago (MA, 1992) where his principle composition teachers were Jean Eichelberger-Ivey and Ralph Shapey.
 Since 1992, he has been living and working in Stockholm, Sweden.

 Upcoming commissions include an accordion concerto for Martynas Levickis and the Bundesjugendorchester conducted by Clemens Schuldt, a concerto for self-playing piano and orchestra for Norrlandsoperans SO, as well as a second opera for Vadstena-Academy Opera.